 undefined.
 Clients should increase their clock lead time and be certain to stay

 ahead of this point in the stream in the future.
-Likewise, clients which capture
+Likewise, clients that capture

 audio should not attempt to read beyond the point in the ring buffer